Snapshot (film): Production

-Wincer planned to use a different actress to play Angela but she turned it down because she did not think the script was good enough "which was pretty amazing for someone who had only done television soap operas."
 Sigrid Thornton was cast two days before shooting started.

 "It was a very easy film to make and probably my most pleasant experience to date" said Ginnane in 1979.
 The budget was $100,000 less than for Patrick (1978).

 Ginnane then took the film to the US where he sat down with an editor and cut 12 minutes out of the film.
 According to Wincer, these were mostly lighter scenes, and a moment where it is explained Elmer is married to Madeline.
 This meant Wincer was not happy with the final result although he says "for what it is, it is quite a good little film."

 The musical soundtrack was produced for release by Brian May and Phillip Powers for the 1M1 Records label many years later on CD under its overseas title.

 Release

 The film performed poorly at the Australian box office, only running a week in Melbourne, but sold very well overseas.